dkatorza/cryptocoin/README.md

 ## About

-cryptCoin is a digital wallet mockup for crypto coins.
+cryptoCoin is a digital wallet mockup for crypto coins.

 Built for educational purposes using Vue.js and vuex.
 Currently the data stored in local storage with future plans to connect a backend using express and MongoDB.